Impacted Wisdom Teeth Woodburn OR

 Removing your wisdom teeth involves a team approach.
 We work together with an oral surgeon to ensure your optimal treatment and the best results.
 We can diagnose your impacted teeth with a thorough oral exam and dental x-rays.
 Once diagnosed, your removal procedure is then performed by an experienced oral surgeon.
 This ensures that you get the best care possible.

 When the wisdom teeth are impacted, the best solution is to have them removed.
 Once removed, they do not need to be replaced.
-If you suspect that your wisdom teeth are impacted, contact Mid Valley Family Dental at (503) 902-1622 to schedule your appointment today.
+If you suspect that your wisdom teeth are impacted or curious about our other dental services, contact Mid Valley Family Dental at (503) 902-1622 to schedule your appointment today.

 Get in Touch